The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 The right type of therapy progress note depends on where you work, who you serve, and what your billing and compliance requirements are.

 SOAP fits structured medical environments.
 DAP suits outpatient counseling and private practice.
 BIRP is built for behavioral health and outcome tracking.
 GIRP keeps documentation tied to treatment goals.
 PIE works in fast-paced or team-based settings.
 DARP adds intervention tracking to the DAP structure.
 APSO is for clinicians who need conclusions first.
+DAPT is the standard for case management settings.
+GDAP is ideal when documentation needs to align tightly with treatment goals across every session.

 Use your chosen format consistently.
 Inconsistent documentation is harder to audit, harder to defend, and harder to rely on as a clinical tool.